Young Scholars Program in Discrete Mathematics

 A limited number of scholarships will be available for students in need.

 When you apply for admission to the program, you will be asked to solve a set of interesting mathematical problems (see the sample problem below).
 Your responses to these problems and other application information will be reviewed by our staff.

 Applications will be reviewed on a first-come, first-served basis for as long as space is available.
 Females and students from underrepresented groups are encouraged to apply.

 For additional information, contact Joseph Rosenstein by email at email@example.com or by phone at 848/445-2831.

 A Sample Problem in Discrete Mathematics

 Problem: The network below displays five cities (A, B, C, D, and E) and their distances from each other.
 Find the shortest route that begins at city A, visits the other four cities, and returns to city A.

 Sponsorship and Funding

-The program was funded for eight years by the National Science Foundation and, in the following seven years, was supported by generous grants from the AT&T Foundation.
+The program was funded for its first eight years by the National Science Foundation and, in the following seven years, was supported by generous grants from the AT&T Foundation.
 Additional funding has been provided by Google, Hewlett-Packard, the Mathematical Sciences Department of the IBM T J Watson Research Center, and the Prudential Foundation.
-The National Security Agency has supported the program for the past nine years.
+The National Security Agency supported the program from 2009 to 2017.